Police seize $200k in cash, drugs and firearms

 A substantial amount of equipment used for cannabis cultivation was also found.

-He wads due to reappear in Ashburton District Court on September 9.
+He is due to reappear in Ashburton District Court on September 9.

-He was set to appear in Ashburton District Court on August 19.
+He is set to appear in Ashburton District Court on August 19.

-"The investigation into this offending is ongoing and police are not ruling out laying further charges as our enquiries continue," Set Snr Sgt Jenkins said.
+"The investigation into this offending is ongoing and police are not ruling out laying further charges as our enquiries continue," Jenkins said.